How to Play the Card Game Jubilee

 Card types in the card game Jubilee Once the special deck required for this game has been constructed using the two standard decks, seating positions and the first dealer should be determined (unless this has been previously decided).
 A common method to do this is for all participants to draw a card from a shuffled deck.
 The players then select a seat at the table in the order of ranking of the cards they have drawn, from highest to lowest.
 The player who draws the highest card of all becomes the first dealer.

-As this is a counting game, each card in the deck has a specific value which will be added or subtracted from the current running count when that card is played.
+As this is a counting/adding game, each card in the deck has a specific value which will be added or subtracted from the current running count when that card is played.
 Card of black suits (Clubs and Spades) add a positive amount to the ongoing count and cards of a red suit (Hearts) subtract the indicated amount from the ongoing count.
 The following chart shows the value to be added to or subtracted from the count for each card in the deck:

 CardCount Value